Preview & Edit

 turned to soot.

 I read certain books aloud.
 Not to the space around me but to the people I've collected here in The Examined Life.
 You, dear reader, and the other authors.
-So many creatives like John Keats and Arthur Rimbaud, and David Wojnarowicz, who lived and created while engulfed in woe.
+So many creatives like John Keats and Arthur Rimbaud, and David Wojnarowicz, lived and created while engulfed in woe.

 Self-Portrait of David Wojnarowicz Self-Portrait of David Wojnarowicz, 1983-1984.
 Acrylic and collaged paper on gelatin silver print.
 Learn more.
 Courtesy of Whitney Gallery of Art.